 To promote the shopping center atmosphere, customers, guests and employees shall be fully clothed.
 The wearing of apparel which is likely to provoke a disturbance or embroil other groups or the general public in open conflict is prohibited.

 No Weapons Allowed

-The possession of any weapon, unless authorized by local, state, or federal statue, is prohibited.
+The possession of any weapon, other than by law enforcement personnel, is prohibited.